puzzle/gitlab-ci-cd-training/content/en/docs/03/pipeline_basics.md

 sectionnumber: 3
 ---

-Basics on working with GitLab CI/CD pipelines.
+In this section we will tech you the basics on working with GitLab CI/CD pipelines.
+As we learned in the previous chapter, each Job must consist at least a `script` section.

 {{% alert color="primary" %}}
 **GitLab References**